UI alum, former New York firefighter reflects on 9/11 20th anniversary

 “That’s when the day went from surreal to tragic,” he said.

-Weinstock says it still stings each year when the 9/11 anniversary appears on his September calendar, but 20 years later, he says he still remembers most of all how people helped one another that day.
+Weinstock says it still stings each year when the anniversary of 9/11 comes around, but 20 years later, he said that what he remembers most of all is how people helped one another that day.

 Most of all, he said, he thinks of his friend.